 Eye exams in West Milwaukee, WI

-Our West Milwaukee location provides comprehensive eye care for children, adults & patients with special needs.
-New patients are always welcome.
+Our West Milwaukee location provides comprehensive eye care for children, adults, seniors & patients with special needs.
+We're always welcoming of new patients.

 What happens during an eye exam?